johnstegeman/dotfiles/docs/python.md

 ## Installing a Python version

-To install a specific version of Python, you can use `uv python install <version>' uv can also install other distributions as well as constraint-driven versions.
+To install a specific version of Python, you can use `uv python install <version>` uv can also install other distributions as well as constraint-driven versions.
 Rather than list all of the scenarios here, I'll just suggest you read [the documentation](https://docs.astral.sh/uv/concepts/python-versions/#installing-a-python-version)

 ## Creating and using virtual environments